OyoriObegi/Phase-1-Project/README.md

 The data is from the following websites:

-1. Box Office Mojo (Links to an external site.)
+1. Box Office Mojo
-2. IMDB (Links to an external site.)
+2. IMDB
-3. Rotten Tomatoes (Links to an external site.)
+3. Rotten Tomatoes
-4. TheMovieDB (Links to an external site.)
+4. TheMovieDB
 5. The Numbers

 The datasets can be found at **bom.movie_gross.csv, imdb.title.ratings.csv, and imdb.title.basics.csv**